How, When, and Why to Fertilize Boston Ferns

 Signs Your Boston Fern Needs Feeding

-Boston ferns grow on the forest floor of tropical jungles in Africa and Central and South America.
+Boston ferns grow on the forest floor of warm and humid tropical jungles in Africa and Central and South America.
 They’re grazers, slowly absorbing nutrients from rich sources like fallen leaves.

 Because they grow slowly, there won’t be many outward signs that your Boston fern needs feeding.
 It’s best to feed your Boston fern a sparing amount of fertilizer during the main growing season.